37-ecat Product Catalog

 Proposition 65 is a California law that requires companies to provide warnings to the public about exposure risks for certain chemicals in their products.
 Proposition 65 currently contains requirements for certain specific PFAS, including perfluorooctanoic acid (PFOA), perfluorooctanoic sulfonate (PFOS), and perfluorononanoic acid (PFNA).
 In contrast, the EU PFAS restriction proposal focuses on restricting PFAS as a broad chemical class (rather than simply requiring warnings for specific PFAS).

-• What is required for Maine PFAS reporting regulation (Maine PFAS Bill L.D.
-1503)?
+• What is required for Minnesota’s PFAS in products law (Minnesota Statutes Section 116.943)?
 66-plus 67-minus

 The MPCA has initiated the rulemaking process to implement the state’s PFAS in products law.
 Namely, the MPCA hosted a public comment period in late 2023 to inform future drafting of the agency’s PFAS reporting and PFAS reporting fees rules, and then hosted another public comment period ending on March 1, 2024 to inform future drafting of a CUU rule.
 The MPCA will later publish draft rules for public notice and comment, and then it plans to adopt final rules by 2026.
-As in Maine and for the TSCA PFAS Reporting Rule, FST is currently evaluating the applicability of this Minnesota law to our products.
+As in Maine and for the TSCA PFAS Reporting Rule, Freudenberg Sealing Technologies is currently evaluating the applicability of this Minnesota law to our products.